cwentland0/perform/paper/paper.md

 ![Projection ROM class hierarchy](./proj_rom_class_hierarchy.jpg)

 In most cases, only a basic understanding of Python classes and NumPy/SciPy operations is required to implement new ROM methods.
 Further, all elements of the underlying reacting flow solver are separated from the ROM classes, ensuring that ROM method developers do not need to interact with the solver routines.
-As such, the learning curve for understanding PERFORM's ROM mechanics and implementing new ROM methods is extremely gentle.
+As such, the learning curve for understanding PERFORM's ROM mechanics and implementing new ROM methods is relatively gentle.
 Note that although pyMOR [@Milk2016] similarly provides a pure Python ROM framework, it aims to be far more generalizable to any class of problems, be compatible with a host of low-level computational and data handling libraries, and enable parallel computing.
 While this makes pyMOR much more flexible and efficient, it can also make ROM prototyping and code maintenance much more cumbersome.

 PERFORM's public repository comes with several benchmark cases which are ready to run out-of-the-box.
 As will be discussed below, these benchmark cases address several of the critical issues facing the broader ROM community, particularly the difficulty of propagating transient flow features beyond the training data set and making accurate predictions in a complex parameter space.
 We hope that by providing these benchmark cases, the community can measure and compare ROM methods for a more challenging, yet manageable, class of problems.